eggboy/aca-java-ai-workshop/06-use-service-connector/README.md

     - User-assigned identities can be used by multiple resources.
     - You authorize the managed identity to have access to one or more services.

-## Basics - Spring Cloud Azure(Azure SDK for Spring Boot)
+## :book: Basics - Spring Cloud Azure(Azure SDK for Spring Boot)

 Spring Cloud Azure is an open-source project that provides seamless Spring integration with Azure.
-When it comes to authentication, Spring Cloud Azure uses `DefaultAzureCredential` which is intended to provide the simplifed authentication for development and production environments.
+When it comes to authentication, Spring Cloud Azure uses `DefaultAzureCredential` which is intended to provide the simplified authentication mechanism for development and production environments.
 It is a chain of credentials that is tried in order automatically, and the first available credential is used to authenticate.
 This approach enables your app to use different authentication methods in different environments (local dev vs. production) without implementing environment-specific code.

 ![DefaultAzureCredential](images/DefaultAzureCredential.png)

-To configure managed identity with Spring Cloud Azure, below properties should be set in your `application.properties`
+To configure managed identity with Spring Cloud Azure, the following properties must be set in your `application.properties`
 file:

 ```properties